JavonDavis/Lane-Line-Finder/README.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

+There are two sections to this README, the Setup instructions and the Reflection of the project

 ### Pipeline setup and run

 **Step 1:** Getting setup with Python